mace04/Arduino-WattmeterTestBench/ESP32 pinout mapping.md

         * determine if the update was a success or failure
         * restart the ESP

-Create a main menu screen file for a Starbun Parallel 3.5" TFT LCD Colour Touch Panel with the follwing requirements
+Create a main menu screen class TftMainMenu for a Starbun Parallel 3.5" TFT LCD Colour Touch Panel with the follwing requirements
-    * Use LVGL library
+    * Use MCUFRIEND_kbv and Adafruit TouchScreen libraries
-    * initalise TFT panel using pinout table from "ESP32 pinout mapping.md" file
+    * accept tft panel and touchscreen as parameters in contructor
     * Background colour set to NAVY
+    * Menu options should be buttons that can be selected by touch
     * A menu option for Start Manual Test
     * A menu option for Start Auto Test
     * A menu option for About
-    * Menu options should be buttons that can be selected by touch
     * Determining menu selection should be in separate function
+    * Introduce a debounce capability to detect continuous press on buttons
+    * Add a capability to change to a different screen using the TftScreenMode enum when a button is pressed.
+This should instruct the core0Task to call the init method of a different class
     * Button colour should be green with an black outline
     * Buttons colour should changed to red when pressed
-    * Remove button handle event after one of the buttons is pressed
+    * Button dimensions, positions and colours should be private variables within the class and no accessible outside the class scope